BETWEEN LINES

 The original 20 scenarios.
 Each scenario contains three images conveying plot and tone through careful image selection.

-Aesthetic and Look Development.
+Aesthetic and look development.

 The film's look development process took place during and after the scenarios were created.
 As a team, we agreed that to achieve high-fidelity fiction films, the production quality needed to meet a certain visual standard.
 This was partly determined by reviewing stills from related films on platforms like ShotDeck and various commercial concept videos.
 To achieve this, we adopted a Kodak 2383 Print Film Emulation look, an industry-standard film stock, and filmed in 6K for flexibility in re-framing and stabilization during post-production.
 Given our selected scenarios and tight timelines, we opted to shoot with a single 35mm f1.4 lens.